realpython/members/README.md

 #### Incomplete

-1. Active users should be able to view a tag next to a message if it's posted by an admin within the lesson view (current)
-1. Admin should be able to add an avatar link when adding a new user
+1. Admin should be able to add an avatar link when adding a new user (current)
 1. Active users should be able to suggest new topics to be added to the course
 1. Active users should be able to view a message and reply activity feed on the dashboard
 1. Active users should be able to see their recent activity log on the dashboard